EngineerWithData/Hollow-Section-Column-Buckling-Tests/README.md

 </h1>

 ## What is inside
 This repository stores 695 experimental data and 3,974 finite element data for steel square hollow sections (SHS) and rectangular hollow sections (RHS) members under compression.
+The data includes buckling tests on both hot-rolled and cold-formed columns.